Sophietje/Verification-Tool-Overview/Tools/Synthesiser/BoSy.md

 JSON based format

 #### Expected output:
-Whether a specification is realizable.
-If realizable, then a solution can be extracted.
+Whether a specification is realisable.
+If realisable, then a solution can be extracted.

 #### Internals (tools used, frameworks, techniques, paradigms, ...):
 Constraint-solving